kappa-db/multifeed/README.md

 main === multi.writer('main')          // => true
 ```

+`options` is an optional object which may contain:
-Optionally, a `keypair` object can be passed, with a custom keypair for the new writer.
-This should have properies `keypair.publicKey` and `keypair.secretKey` both of which should be buffers.
+- `options.keypair` - an object with a custom keypair for the new writer.
+This should have properties `keypair.publicKey` and `keypair.secretKey`, both of which should be buffers.

 ### var feeds = multi.feeds()